ivoysey/agdademo/patter.md

 statically in this file are goal, querying goal types, and automatically casing. we'll use all of them pretty much constantly.

-this is a perfectly adequate definition, but it's a bit tiresome for a couple of reasons:
+this is a perfectly adequate definition, but it would get tiresome for a couple of reasons:

-  - we have to prefix pretty much everything
+  - we prefix pretty much everything, including cons

-  - we have to carry around the type variable A everywhere and we never do anything with it
+  - we have to carry around the type A everywhere and we never do anything with it

 we can fix the first complaint by using Agda's notion of _mixfix_
 identifiers: whenever `_` appears in any identifier, it stands for the next